-At Whittonstall and Broomley First School Federation, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
-Mrs Swan Mental Health & Emotional Wellbeing Lead, across our Federation.
+At Broomley First School, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
+Mrs Howe Mental Health & Emotional Wellbeing Lead.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

 At our school we: